 This saw is like a table saw, except there is no table.
 It’s completely portable.
 It’s a suitable hardwood flooring saw for basic cuts.
 The downside is that you hold the saw in one hand and control the floorboard with the other.
 There is more room for error when making fine cuts.

 A circular saw works well for cutting the wood planks lengthwise, also known as a rip cut.
 Depending on the location and number of rip cuts you need, the circular saw’s portability can make it an excellent choice.

 A jigsaw is best for cutting intricate corners and rounded areas, especially in tight spaces.
 Although you can make accurate straight cuts, the blade is thin and small.
 It can bend and break when cutting a lot of thick oak hardwood floorboards.

 Because the blade goes up and down, place a small amount of masking or painters’ tape along the cut line before you cut.
 The tape helps to reduce splintering.
 It’s also a good practice for any saw when cutting finished wood flooring.

 A jamb saw is a specialized saw used only to cut through the door jamb or floor moldings at floor level.
 It’s the right tool for some flooring projects when you have a tight fit, and there is no other way.
 You can always rent one.

 In most cases, the miter or table saw will be the best saw for cutting wood flooring.
 Here are few options to look at before buying or renting a saw.

-What Is the Best Tool to Cut Wood Flooring?
+What Are the Best Saws to Cut Hardwood Flooring?

-The two best types of saws for cutting wood flooring are a miter saw and a circular saw.
-To help you decide, we choose three models that contractors rated 4.5-stars or better on Amazon.
+The two best types of saws for cutting hardwood flooring are a miter saw and a circular saw.

 DeWalt 12-Inch Miter Saw –